Creatine is the number-one supplement for improving performance in the gym.

-About 95% of the body's creatine is stored in muscles, in the form of phosphocreatine.
-The other 5% are stored in the brain, kidneys and liver (9).
+About 95% of your body's creatine is stored in muscles in the form of phosphocreatine.
+The other 5% is found in your brain, kidneys and liver (9).

 When you supplement, you increase your stores of phosphocreatine.
 This is a form of stored energy in the cells, as it helps your body produce more of a high-energy molecule called ATP.

 ATP is often called the body's energy currency.
 When you have more ATP, your body can perform better during exercise (9).

 Summary Creatine is a substance found naturally in your body — particularly in muscle cells.
 It is commonly taken as a supplement.

 Creatine can improve health and athletic performance in several ways.

 In high-intensity exercise, its primary role is to increase the phosphocreatine stores in your muscles.

 Creatine also helps you gain muscle in the following ways: